HFA HFA

 Where the bleeding disorders community turns experience into action—and action into change.

 Every policy decision about healthcare has real consequences for people living with bleeding disorders.
-The bleeding disorders advocacy network at HFA exists to make sure those decisions are informed by the voices of the people who live this reality every day.
+The Bleeding Disorders Advocacy Network at HFA exists to make sure those decisions are informed by the voices of the people who live this reality every day.

 With the Bleeding Disorders Advocacy Network at HFA, advocacy happens year-round, nationwide, in-district, when it matters most!